pudly/schmopera-hugo/content/articles/in-review-albert-herring-at-uoft-opera.md

 date = "2014-03-22T11:10:00-04:00"
 lastmod = "2015-04-24T09:56:00-04:00"
 publishDate = "2014-03-22T11:10:00-04:00"
 short_description = "So much celebration happened on Thursday night.
-Director Joel Ivany celebrated the opening night of his production of Benjamin Britten's Albert Herring in the MacMillan theatre at the University of Toronto.
+Director Joel Ivany celebrated the opening night of his production of Benjamin Britten&#039;s Albert Herring in the MacMillan theatre at the University of Toronto.
 UofT celebrated the 50th anniversary of its first opera performance in 1964: Albert Herring.
 And of course, everyone celebrated Albert the Good." slug = "in-review-albert-herring-at-uoft-opera" title = "In review: Albert Herring at UofT Opera"
 +++